Ravi-KBIHM/ReactChat/README.md

 Here’s the list of libraries that we’ll use to build the chat app:

-firebase – the client-side libraries for applications that use Firebase services react – a JavaScript library for building user interfaces react-native – a framework for building native apps with React react-native-i18n – a library that provides internationalization with React Native
+firebase – the client-side libraries for applications that use Firebase services \n react – a JavaScript library for building user interfaces react-native – a framework for building native apps with React react-native-i18n – a library that provides internationalization with React Native